 Canagliflozin and similar drugs known as SGLT2 inhibitors block the kidneys from routing sugar taken from the blood back into the body, and instead excrete it in the urine.
 Existing diabetes drugs decrease sugar production or increase levels of the hormone insulin that convert the sugar to energy.

 While the industry has struggled to prove the novel medicines are safe for long-term use and significantly improve health, about a dozen are in development.
 Eli Lilly & Co.
-(LLY) and Boehringer Ingelheim GmbH’s empagliflozin, Roche Holding AG (ROG) and Chugai Pharmaceutical Co.’s tofogliflozin and Astellas Pharma Inc. (4503)’s ipragliflozin are in the final stages of study.
+(LLY:US) and Boehringer Ingelheim GmbH’s empagliflozin, Roche Holding AG (ROG) and Chugai Pharmaceutical Co.’s tofogliflozin and Astellas Pharma Inc. (4503)’s ipragliflozin are in the final stages of study.

 Adding J&J’s canagliflozin to standard treatment for 18 weeks significantly lowered blood sugar in part of a late-stage study of 1,718 patients at high risk for heart disease who had already been taking insulin for an average of 7.1 years.
 Patients on the drug lost more weight and had lower blood pressure than those given a placebo, while cholesterol levels and hypoglycemia rates rose.
 Genital and urinary tract infections, low blood pressure and increased urination were also more common.